thoughtbot/ios-on-rails/book/iOS/cocoapods.md

 4. If you have your iOS project open in Xcode, close it and reopen the workspace that Cocoapods generated for you.

-5. When using CocoaPods in conjunction with git, you may choose to ignore the Pods directory so that the libraries that CocoaPods downloads are not under version control.
+5. When using CocoaPods in conjunction with Git, you may choose to ignore the Pods directory so the libraries that CocoaPods downloads are not under version control.
 If you want to do this, add `Pods` your .gitignore.
 Anyone who clones your project will have the Podfile and can `$ pod install` to retrieve the libraries and versions that the project requires.

 ### Humon's Podfile